glanceapp/community-widgets/widgets/netalertx-by-razdnut/README.md

  **Environment variables**

-   Make sure to define the following environment variables in your system or dashboard to allow the widget to access the API securely:
+   Make sure to define the following environment variables in your dashboard to allow the widget to access the API:

    - `NETALERTX_URL` — Base URL of your NetAlertX server - Example: 192.168.1.200:20211
    - `NETALERTX_API_TOKEN` — Your NetAlertX API bearer token.
 You can find it in the settings.